QCD-inspired description of multiplicity distributions in jets

 In Section \ref{Sec:LowMoms} we compared analytic MDLA predictions for low-rank multiplicity moments with experiment.
 Now we have the expression \eqref{eq:PsiGS} that is supposed to describe the entire P-KNO distributions.
 In the derivation of \eqref{eq:PsiGS} certain approximate intermediate steps were involved (namely, steepest descent and stationary phase evaluation of the inverse Laplace transform), as well as introduction of the model parameters $p_{0,1}$.
 Therefore, it is worth verifying whether the moments that one obtains by numerical integration of the distribution agree with the analytic predictions presented in Sect.~\ref{Sec:LowMoms}.

-The difference between numerical and analytic values, hardly visible at LEP energy, reaches a few percent for HRS (29 GeV).
+As shown in Fig.~\ref{fig:MOMS_L3_HRS}, the difference between numerical and analytic values, hardly visible at LEP energy, reaches a few percent for HRS (29 GeV).
 It is sensitive to the {\em ad hoc} subleading (in $1/\kappa$) terms in Eqs.\eqref{eq:p0p1}.
 The good agreement between the numerical moments $k\ge 2$ and the HRS data does depend on our choice of the parameters $p_0$ and $p_1$.

 High-quality measurements of the P-KNO distribution in \ee\ annihilation were performed at the $Z^0$ peak.
 As shown in Fig.~\ref{fig:LEP1}, the results reported by all four LEP Collaborations \citm{ALEPHdist}{L3} agree.